In a Nutshell:

 You’ll find a set of auxiliary controls on the arm of the massage chair, allowing you to perform a few basic functions without needing to use the remote.
 It’s not a huge thing, but it is pretty convenient, which makes it a nice touch.

 Second, although the chair doesn’t offer a USB port to keep your phone fully charged, it does sport Bluetooth speakers.
 Sync your phone up to these, and you can kick back and listen to your favorite tunes, watch videos, or listen to a podcast while enjoying a massage.
-We like that, and we’re pretty sure you will too.
+We like that, and we’re pretty sure you will, too.

 Now for the weirdness.

-Just about everybody stopped using wired remotes back in the 1980s, so the fact that this chair has one is almost jarring.
+Just about everybody stopped using wired remotes in the 1980s, so the fact that this chair has one is almost jarring.
 It just feels completely out of place with the rest of the chair.

 We honestly don’t get it.